Constitution Plaza

 Constitution Plaza is a large commercial mixed-use development in Downtown Hartford, Connecticut.
+It is located on the east side of the downtown area, near the Connecticut's Old State House.
+The plaza consists of two main plazas, which are connected by an elevated bridge.
+The northern plaza is reminiscent of an Italian piazza, with a 40-foot-tall granite clock tower and patterned brick paving.
+The southern plaza is dominated by a central fountain.

 Construction

 Constitution Plaza was built for $42 million and completed in stages from 1961 to 1964.

 Its planning and construction were spearheaded by a committee of local corporate leaders and business interests, beginning in the late 1950s.

 After running into financial turmoil in its early stages, the project was eventually taken-over and completed by Hartford-based Travelers Insurance Company.

 It was the first substantial urban redevelopment project in Hartford and replaced a run-down, working class, ethnic neighborhood known as Front Street.
 Subject to periodic flooding (before the construction of riverfront dikes and Interstate 91) and in serious physical decline, this neighborhood was nostalgically known for its large Italian-American population and its eclectic collection of local restaurants, businesses and shops.
 The merit of its wholesale demolition to accommodate Constitution Plaza is still locally debated nearly six decades after it occurred.
 (The name "Front Street" which so well-gilded through decades of its lamented demise, was resurrected as the official project name for a large mixed-use development to be built adjacent to the new Connecticut Convention Center complex, although this project has experienced numerous delays and has lost a number of sponsoring developer partners over the last several years.)